cryptum-official/cryptum-sdk/docs/tokens/EVMs.md

 - `opts.amount` (string) (**required**) - token amount to be first minted. (this is in largest unit ether)
 - `opts.protocol` (string) (**required**) - [EVMs only](../protocols.md#ethereum-based-blockchains-evms).

+This function returns the transaction hash from the blockchain.
+This hash can be used later to retrieve the token address.

 ```js
 const { hash } = await sdk.token.create({
   wallet,